 Of course, a lot of questions arise.
-Where to find players, teams, events and leagues?
+Where to find players, teams, events, and leagues?
 How to communicate with each other?
 How to pay for the participation?

-That’s what we have asked ourselves when Roman Levandovsky came to us in order to implement his dream — engage users to do more sports using simple and user-friendly platform.
-Of course, convenient payment system was one of the core objectives.
+That’s what we have asked ourselves when Roman Levandovsky came to us in order to implement his dream — engage users to do more sports using a simple and user-friendly platform.
+Of course, a convenient payment system was one of the core objectives.
 Although the challenge was tough, after a while we’ve developed the app that everyone can enjoy now.

 It’s better to live your dream while someone else manages all the work.
-That’s what we’ve created to assist you — a social network, allowing the players to enjoy the game, join events, teams, other players and collect team fees via user-friendly interface.
+That’s what we’ve created to assist you — a social network, allowing the players to enjoy the game, join events, teams, other players and collect team fees via a user-friendly interface.
 Three categories of users were interested in this platform: players, team managers, and league owners.
 We’ve allocated a functionality for each of them.

 The main goal for players is to find the team to play in.
-Additionally it is also important to make clear and convenient payments.
+Additionally, it is also important to make clear and convenient payments.